!! Stop Press !!

 This proposal has worsened both issues compared to previous, already unacceptable, submissions.

-• We now have a proposed building that continues to ignore Council’s conditions.
-It is 16.565 meters in height (versus 15 meters under the previous proposal), with an FSR of 2.13 (versus 1.9 previously).
-On the north side of the development the building will rise to a height of 54 feet just 1.5 m (5 ft) from the property line and extend to the west for much of the adjacent property’s backyard.
+• The proposed building continued to ignore Council’s conditions.
+It was 16.565 meters in height (versus 15 meters under the previous proposal), with an FSR of 2.13 (versus 1.9 previously).
+On the north side of the development the building would have risen to a height of 54 feet just 1.5 m (5 ft) from the property line and extended to the west for much of the adjacent property’s backyard.

 • Submissions made without good-faith community consultation have created significant stress for adjacent residents and the broader neighbourhood.

-• Community members feel disenfranchised and fatigued after repeatedly opposing proposals that prioritize developer profit over City and community interests.
+• Community members feel disenfranchised and fatigued after repeatedly opposing proposals that prioritized developer profit over City and community interests.

-• Endorsing such a non-compliant proposal would signal City indifference to the resulting loss of privacy and livability for existing property owners..
+• Endorsing such a non-compliant proposal would have signaled City indifference to the resulting loss of privacy and livability for existing property owners.

-• The submitted visuals are misleading, depicting the third storey as equivalent in height to the adjacent 1.5-storey heritage home on the north property line.
+• The submitted visuals were misleading, depicting the third storey as equivalent in height to the adjacent 1.5-storey heritage home on the north property line.

-• The proposed plans significantly compromise privacy along both the north and south property lines.
+• The rejected plans significantly compromised privacy along both the north and south property lines.

-• The proposal is incompatible in scale and character with the neighbourhood’s numerous heritage-designated and heritage-registered homes.
+• The proposal was incompatible in scale and character with the neighbourhood’s numerous heritage-designated and heritage-registered homes.

-• The design is substantially inconsistent with the City’s design guidelines.
+• The design was substantially inconsistent with the City’s design guidelines.

-• The building is oversized for both the lot and the streetscape, which is under consideration for Heritage Conservation Area (HCA) status.
+• The building was oversized for both the lot and the streetscape, which is under consideration for Heritage Conservation Area (HCA) status.

 • Council’s direction to planning staff to consider all of James Bay for HCA status should include pausing proposals that request variances, as well as pausing any applications within proposed HCAs until staff have reported back and Council has made decisions on HCA boundaries.